vishwakumarv/vishwakumarv/README.md

 I’m an engineering student focused on cybersecurity, Linux systems, and low-level computing.

 My interests revolve around understanding how real-world systems work internally, how they fail, and how they can be secured.
-I enjoy working beyond surface-level development through system analysis, offensive security labs, automation, and reverse engineering concepts.
+I enjoy going beyond surface-level development through system analysis, offensive security labs, automation, reverse engineering, and embedded experimentation.

 Current areas of focus:
 - Offensive security & penetration testing labs
 - Linux internals, networking, and system exploitation
 - Security automation using Python, Bash, and scripting
 - Web & Android security fundamentals
-- Reverse engineering & malware analysis (learning phase)
+- Reverse engineering & malware analysis fundamentals
+- IoT and embedded system workflows

 ---